myeung18/3ScaleFuseAMQ/README.md

 ```

-You can also customize the pipeline by changing the following the parameters:
+You can also customize the pipeline by changing the following parameters:

 ```
 GIT_REPO             https://github.com/RHsyseng/IntegrationApp-Automation.git
 GIT_BRANCH           master            #git branch where you want to build OPENSHIFT_HOST       <leave it for now, will be used in future release>
 OPENSHIFT_TOKEN      <leave it for now, will be used in future release>
-MODULE_NAME          <module_name>    #the Java/NodeJs sourcode module name for this template to build
+MODULE_NAME          <module_name>     #the Java/Node.js module name for this template to build, use default would be fine.
-                                            e.g.: (maingateway-service/fisuser-service/fisalert-service/nodejsalert-ui)
-CICD_PROJECT         rh-dev
+DEV_PROJECT          rh-dev
 TEST_PROJECT         rh-test
 PROD_PROJECT         rh-prod
-MYSQL_USER           dbuser            #your DB user account MYSQL_PWD            password          #DB user password IMAGER_EGISTRY        172.30.1.1:5000   #image registry, usually is the one in your OpenShift where you do the build IMAGE_NAMESPACE       rh-dev            #the namespace where you push the image in OpenShift
+MYSQL_USER           dbuser            #your DB user account MYSQL_PWD            password          #DB user password IMAGER_EGISTRY       172.30.1.1:5000   #image registry, usually is the one in your Minishift where you do the build IMAGE_NAMESPACE      rh-dev            #the namespace where you push the image in Minishift
 ```
-After you have imported all the pipeline templates, you should have them in your OpenShft under `Builds`, `Pipelines`.
+After you have imported all the pipeline templates, you should have them in your Minishift under `Builds`, `Pipelines`.

 ![Pipeline View](images/pipeline_import_view.png "Pipeline View")

 Please start the pipeline from `maingateway-service-pipeline`, `fisuser-service-pipeline`, `fisalert-service-pipeline`, and then `nodejsalert-ui-pipeline`.

-With `integration-master-pipeline`, you can build the entire application including all of the above modules mentione.
-If you choose this pipeline, by default, it will build the entire application, but you will also be asked and to select which individual module you want to bulid.
+With `aggregated-pipeline`, you can build the entire application including all of the above modules mentioned.
+If you choose this pipeline, by default, it will build the entire application, but you will also be asked to select which individual module you want to bulid.
 You will need to make your selection in your Jenkins console.

-Once the build are finished, in your OpenShift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on nodejsalert-ui URL to launch the application.
+Once the build is finished, in your Minishift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on nodejsalert-ui URL to launch the application.
 You should see the application and it is started with web front-end like this:

 ![Application View](images/application_launch_view.png "Application View")